KBS LTER: Funding Opportunities for Graduate Students

 Fellowships for Long-term Ecological Research

 Graduate students currently enrolled at MSU can apply for single semester fellowships (Summer 2020 or Fall 2020 or Spring 2021) to develop or support research in association with the KBS LTER Program.
 Residency at KBS is not required, nor is pre-existing engagement in KBS LTER research.
 Funds for each award will be $6,500 and can pay for stipend, tuition (up to 1 credit each semester), health insurance, and research related expenses including supplies, sampling and analysis, and conference attendance.

 Applications are due February 21, 2020.
-To apply, please complete the application and budget form, and send to Dr. Neville Millar, KBS LTER Science Coordinator, along with a single pdf file containing: (1) a 1-page cover letter describing your interest in the fellowship and how it relates to LTER research; (2) a 1-page (maximum) proposal, with descriptive title and your name at top of first page, describing your LTER-related research plans; and (3) your curriculum vita including contact information for three references, one of which should be identified as your degree advisor.
+To apply, please complete the application and budget form, and send to Dr. Neville Millar, KBS LTER Science Coordinator, along with a single pdf file containing: (1) a 1-page cover letter describing your interest in the fellowship and how it relates to LTER research; (2) a 1-page (maximum) proposal, with descriptive title and your name at top of first page, describing your LTER-related research plans; and (3) your curriculum vitae including contact information for three references, one of which should be identified as your degree advisor.
 Some frequently asked questions answered.